Cluster Infall for Mass Calibration in the Stage-IV Era: Introduction

-In this work, we focus on more precisely describing this infalling component, in order to capture its sensitivity to cluster masses in regions that we anticipate will be significantly more robust to baryonic effects.
+In this work, we focus constructing a more accurate and parametrically compact description of the infalling component, with the goal of enabling kinematic mass calibration that is robust against baryonic effects.
 We are heavily informed by previous work in following this methodology; however, we attempt to make model simplifications where possible in order to reduce the large number of parameters needed to describe the joint distributions at the percent level as functions of radius and mass in \cite{2024MNRAS.533.4081R} \citep[and therefore][]{zuweinberg13}.
 We then use the resulting velocity probability distributions to determine the accuracy with which pairwise-velocity data in the cluster-infall regions can constrain clusters masses with DESI, updating the forecasts from \citep{10.1093/mnras/stz2227}.

 We structure the remainder of this paper as follows: in Section ~\ref{sec:sims}, we describe the methodology used for our study, including the simulation data and the selection cuts used to construct our synthetic galaxy catalog.
 We outline our updated model for the joint distributions at a given mass in Section ~\ref{sec:VD}, and then extend it to account for mass dependence.
 We then detail the model used for the density profiles of galaxies needed for computing the projected LOS velocity distributions from the joint distributions in Section ~\ref{sec:cf}.
-We compute the projected LOS velocity distributions and discuss their potential to competitively constrain cluster masses in Section ~\ref{sec:LOSVD}.
+We compute the projected LOS velocity distributions in Section ~\ref{sec:LOSVD}, and discuss their potential to competitively constrain cluster masses in Section ~\ref{sec:calib}.
 Lastly, we conclude in Section ~\ref{sec:summary}.